 DFDS Torline A/S suffered financial losses as they had chartered a substitute vessel and DFDS Torline A/S decided to seek compensation from SEKO at the Danish Maritime and Commercial Court in Copenhagen claiming that SEKO was liable in tort for rendering a notice of unlawful industrial action and inciting other Swedish trade unions to give notice of sympathy action, which was also unlawful.
 The labour court is not competent to deal with claims for compensation and DFDS Torline A/S thus had to bring the action before the Danish Maritime and Commercial Court whereas the Danish labour court would decide whether the industrial action was unlawful under Danish employment law.
-As the question of whether the industrial action was unlawful or not was of paramount importance to the question of whether the DFDS Torline A/S was entitled to compensation - it was common ground that DFDS Torline A/S would not be entitled to compensation if the industrial action by SEKO was lawful - the Maritime and Commercial Court decided to stay the proceedings awaiting the decision of the Danish labour court whether or not the industrial action was lawful.
+As the question of whether the DFDS Torline A/S was entitled to compensation - it was common ground that DFDS Torline A/S would not be entitled to compensation if the industrial action by SEKO was lawful - the Maritime and Commercial Court decided to stay the proceedings awaiting the decision of the Danish labour court whether or not the industrial action was lawful.